LvSongping/GLASSFISH_ADMIN_CONSOLE_DEVTESTS/README.md

 3).
 Checkout the the tests from the github(https://github.com/LvSongping/GLASSFISH_ADMIN_CONSOLE_DEVTESTS/tree/master/auto-test) to your hard disk.

 4).
-Open a terminal and access to the root directory of auto-tests, Then execute the command as "mvn test" to run all of the tests
+Before ran the tests, you need to restart the glassfish domain and try to access admin console's page(http://localhost:4848/common/index.jsf) to make sure the GUI is available

 5).
+Open a terminal window and access to the root directory of auto-tests, Then execute the command as "mvn test" to run all of the tests

+6).
 If some of the test cases are failed, you can also rerun the error or failed test cases using the command as "mvn test -Dtest=[ClassName]#[MethodName]" to confirm related test cases.(if the failure test cases passed at the second time, we can regard the failure test case as a passed case)